Equivalent Polyadic Decompositions of Matrix Multiplication Tensors: Numerical experiments

 We have applied the results of Sections~\ref{sec-equiv} and~\ref{sec-discrete} on large sample sets of decompositions for matrix multiplication tensors up to the $m=p=n=3$ case.
 The goal is to get for the first time a view on the distributions of essentially unique decompositions and the distributions of discretizable decompositions: how many essentially unique decompositions do there exist?
 If two different decompositions are computed with a numerical algorithm, are they likely to be equivalent?
 Likely to be discretizable for some given $q$?

 The way to obtain these samples is described in the next subsection.
-The reason we restrict to cases smaller than or equal to the $m=p=n=3$ case is explained in the next subsection.
+The reason we restrict to cases smaller than or equal to the $m=p=n=3$ case is explained in the next subsection as well.
 All computations were performed in Matlab.
-The computation-intensive parts, e.g., the generation of the samples, were executed on a Linux machine with 28 cores and 128 GBytes of RAM.
+The computation-intensive part, namely, the generation of the samples, was executed on a Linux machine with 28 cores and 128 GBytes of RAM.
 The other computations were done on a laptop having 4 cores and 16 GBytes of RAM running Linux.